drewtcraft/SpotifyCalendar/README.md

 # SpotifyCalendar

 ### Summary
 Calendar app written in Swift with no third-party libraries/frameworks.
 Backend written in Node/Express.
-For Spotify fellowship application.
+For Spotify fellowship application. *Since aesthetics were of no concern, this project was tested on the iPhone 8 simulator

 ### Features
 * Events have start time, end time, title, description